Summit Insights lifts ON Semiconductor Corporation [ON] price estimate. Who else is bullish?

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ON.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for ON Semiconductor Corporation go to 19.21%.

-There are presently around $26,701 million, or 98.80% of ON stock, in the hands of institutional investors.
-The top three institutional holders of ON stocks are: BLACKROCK INC. with ownership of 42,612,473, which is approximately 3.279% of the company’s market cap and around 0.30% of the total institutional ownership; VANGUARD GROUP INC, holding 41,662,400 shares of the stock with an approximate value of $2.81 billion in ON stocks shares; and FMR LLC, currently with $2.26 billion in ON stock with ownership of nearly -19.983% of the company’s market capitalization.
+There are presently around $29,861 million, or 99.30% of ON stock, in the hands of institutional investors.
+The top three institutional holders of ON stocks are: VANGUARD GROUP INC with ownership of 50,340,515, which is approximately 20.83% of the company’s market cap and around 0.30% of the total institutional ownership; BLACKROCK INC., holding 45,236,311 shares of the stock with an approximate value of $3.22 billion in ON stocks shares; and FMR LLC, currently with $2.8 billion in ON stock with ownership of nearly 17.036% of the company’s market capitalization.